+Param- Description

+eter

+Name

+Region AWS Region.

+for AWS Available since: 4.3

+requests

+AWS Key ID of an AWS user who was permission for the AWS service

+access Available since: 4.3

+KEY ID

-Parameter Description Name Region AWS Region to which the SNS subscription requests are sent; unless needed otherwise, use the for AWS same region as in the SNS ARNs you are subscribing to.
-Other AWS queries than SNS are using requests the SBC's region, except for CloudWatch when redirected to a separate region in Userdata.
-Available since: 4.3 AWS access Key ID of an AWS user who was permission for the AWS service KEY ID Available since: 4.3 AWS secret The secret associated with the AWS user's key id.
-Note that the secret is only revealed when access KEY they key is created.
+AWS The secret associated with the AWS user's key id.
+Note that the secret is only revealed when they

+secret key is created.
 When forgotten, the key must be created newly.
-When leaked, anyone in possession of the key may impersonate the user.
-Available since: 4.3 Perform This option must be enabled when the ABC SBC is operated in Amazon Elastic Cloud.
-When Amazon set, the instance acquires important configuration information such as its public IP address, setup steps SSH key, IAM role and more during the boot time.
-Note: the frafos-sbc-awinit RPM has to be at boot installed to support this. time: Available since: 4.3
+When leaked, anyone in possession

+access of the key may impersonate the user.

+KEY Available since: 4.3

-12.2 Backup Parameters
+5.2.2 Backup Parameters